cnabio/cnab-spec/101-bundle-json.md

 An invocation image _ought_ to handle all custom targets declared in the `actions` section.
 An invocation image _should not_ handle actions that are not included by the default list (`install`, `upgrade, `uninstall`) and the custom actions section.

-The built-in actions (`install`, `upgrade`, `uninstall`) _must not_ appear in the `actions` section, and an implementation _must not_ allow custom actions named `install`, `upgrade`, or `uninstall`.
+The built-in actions (`install`, `upgrade`, `uninstall`) MUST NOT appear in the `actions` section, and an implementation MUST NOT allow custom actions named `install`, `upgrade`, or `uninstall`.

-Implementations that do not support custom actions _must not_ emit errors (either runtime or validation) if a bundle defines custom actions.
-That is, even if an implementation cannot execute custom actions, it _must not_ fail to operate on bundles that declare custom actions.
+Implementations that do not support custom actions MUST NOT emit errors (either runtime or validation) if a bundle defines custom actions.
+That is, even if an implementation cannot execute custom actions, it MUST NOT fail to operate on bundles that declare custom actions.

 Next section: [The invocation image definition](102-invocation-image.md)